countable-web/countable-modern-django/README.md

-# countable-modern-django
+# Countable Modern Django

-A Modern Template for A Django-backed SPA
+A Dockerized boilerplate for a Django API driven web app, with Vue CLI and Postgres.

 ## Installation